Doing business with the UK

 - You can use a customs agent or parcel operator for declarations to British customs.

 For exports of products of animal origin, you announce this in advance in the UK government’s IPAFFS system.
 These are products such as meat, dairy, and fish.
 Prior notification also applies to plants and cut flowers.
 IPAFFS stands for the import of products, animals, foods and feed system.

 The UK has one of the most developed e-commerce markets in the world.
 Do you want to deliver products to British individuals from your webshop or via platforms such as Etsy, Amazon or eBay?
 In the article e-commerce in the United Kingdom, you can read how to approach this and which rules apply.

 VAT on export

 With export, you invoice 0% Dutch VAT to your UK customer.
 You must demonstrate in your records that the goods have left the EU.
-For example via an export declaration, transport documents (in Dutch), and payment receipts.
+For example via an export declaration, transport documents, and payment receipts.